Paramount Global-B (PARA) Gains As Market Dips: What You Should Know

-Coming into today, shares of the company had lost 16.86% in the past month.
-In that same time, the Consumer Discretionary sector lost 3.05%, while the S&P 500 lost 2.59%.
+Prior to today's trading, shares of the company had gained 2.72% over the past month.
+This has outpaced the Consumer Discretionary sector's loss of 2.99% and the S&P 500's loss of 5.25% in that time.

-Paramount Global-B will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Paramount Global-B to post earnings of $0.25 per share.
-This would mark a year-over-year decline of 3.85%.
-Our most recent consensus estimate is calling for quarterly revenue of $8.1 billion, up 1.27% from the year-ago period.
+Investors will be hoping for strength from Paramount Global-B as it approaches its next earnings release.
+The company is expected to report EPS of $0.25, down 3.85% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $8.1 billion, up 1.27% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.92 per share and revenue of $30.19 billion.
-These totals would mark changes of -44.83% and +5.61%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Paramount Global-B. These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors should also note any recent changes to analyst estimates for Paramount Global-B. These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Investors should also note Paramount Global-B's current valuation metrics, including its Forward P/E ratio of 8.76.
-This represents a discount compared to its industry's average Forward P/E of 21.72.
+Valuation is also important, so investors should note that Paramount Global-B has a Forward P/E ratio of 15.49 right now.
+For comparison, its industry has an average Forward P/E of 19.73, which means Paramount Global-B is trading at a discount to the group.

-We can also see that PARA currently has a PEG ratio of 0.63.
+Also, we should mention that PARA has a PEG ratio of 1.11.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Media Conglomerates was holding an average PEG ratio of 0.97 at yesterday's closing price.
+The Media Conglomerates was holding an average PEG ratio of 1.11 at yesterday's closing price.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 96, which puts it in the top 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 171, which puts it in the bottom 33% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.